PhABC/antiScamBot_slack/README.md

  ``` bash
 python run.py
 ```
 Et voilà!
 The bot is now up and running.
-You can see that he is online on your slack team under *Apps*. **You should invite the bot in the channels you want him to monitor.
-Make sure you create a channel named *-scam-alert-*; the bot will need it.**
+You can see that he is online on your slack team under *Apps*.

+## 4. Getting Your Slack Ready
+The bot is only going to monitor channels in which it is invited.
+Inviting it in all public channels is reccommended.
+In addition, you will need to create some channels for certain functionallities.

++ Create a **public channel** called **#-scam-alert** (bot will report flagged user in this channel).
+Make sure you invite all users in this channel with the `$inviteAll #-scam-alert` command (will take sometime because of Slack API limit).
++ Create a **private channel** called **#scambot-internal** (bot will post deleted messages and other warnings in this channels so admins can see what's going on).
+Note that you should not invite all moderators there, only the very most trusted ones (i.e. only admins).
+If a scammer is invited in this channel, they will know who the moderators are and will purposely not send messages to them.

 # What Can The Bot Do & How To Use It
 The bot is primarily for Admins, but as we will see, you can add moderators that have access to certain commands as well.